Guide: Pregnancy-approved skincare, expert tips about what skincare products to use for pregnancy related skin concerns

 5. Conclusion: Be Gentle and a little patient

 There is a lot of bad and/or generic advice when it comes to pregnancy related skincare.
 A lot of things are happening to your body that may feel out of your control and your ability to treat them will be restricted.
 We recommend everyone invest in a good all mineral sunscreen (see our guide for buying a sunscreen on-line).
 Everyone should use one every single day but in pregnancy the stakes are a little higher.
 We’ve put together an entire category on our website for pregnancy related skincare to help provide some useful suggestions.
 Feel free to contact us with any questions, our customer service can help but we can also ask our resident OB/GYN on our panel of experts for their best advice as well.
+At The Sunscreen Company, we love to offer the best in continuing skincare and sunscreen education, so make sure to follow us on IG @thesunscreencompany.

 As a thank you for reading our blog, we would like to offer you a special 10% discount on our entire category of Pregnancy-Safe Skincare products in our online store.
 Click the link below and use promo code: PREGSAFESKIN10 at checkout for your exclusive discount.